JoeyStanley/jekyll-for-designers/resources.md

 On this page you'll find links to all sorts of stuff that I have found useful, including tutorials, books, and general reading on R and Praat, statistics, software, corpora, design, and other stuff.

+Note that I haven't really updated this page in a while [as of August 2022], so it may not include the latest resources and some links may be dead.

 <br/>

 ## My handouts, tutorials, and workshops